mlemgroup/mlem/Mlem/Models/Content/NewCommunity/README.md

 ## Tier Protocols

-`CommunityTier1` and `CommunityTier2` have a corresponding protocol that describes their properties.
+`CommunityTier1` and `CommunityTier2` have corresponding protocols that describe their properties.
 These protocols are called `CommunityTier1Providing` and `CommunityTier2Providing` respectively.

 Each tier of community model conforms to the protocols of all of the tiers below it.
 They do this by using computed properties to forward the properties of an instance of the preceding tier.